 Well-being means many things in the corporate world, and the idea continues to diversify and spread.
 Well-being is defined by Merriam-Webster as “the state of being happy, healthy, or prosperous,” which is now fully entrenched in office design as much as it is in your corporate health initiatives.
 The office spaces of tomorrow will increasingly inspire workers, improve overall wellness, and encourage comfort.
 Although this trend is new, it’s one of the fastest growing trends on our list.

 Nowhere is this shift towards well-being more evident than the meteoric rise of WELL and LEED.

 The WELL Building Standard (WELL) is a new and increasingly popular building initiative.
 WELL officially kicked off in 2014 and is the first building standard to focus solely on maximizing the human experience.
 WELL is based on the concepts of Air quality, Water quality, Nutrition habits, Light quality, Fitness and physical activity, Comfort levels, and the Mind, which focuses on supporting mental and emotional health.

 In addition to WELL, there is the Leadership in Energy & Environmental Design (LEED) program.
 LEED certification focuses on designing and maintaining environmentally conscious buildings using best-in-class energy and sustainability practices with the goal of helping to create greener communities and happier, healthier people.
-Since its inception in 2000, LEED has created work environments that have provided 11% of workers with fresher air, 23% with improved lighting, and 18% with access to windows and natural daylight provided an 18% boost, and improved ventilation systems provided a productivity increase of 11% (1).
+Since LEED’s inception in 2000, improvements in lighting design were shown to increase productivity by 23%, having access to windows and natural daylight provided an 18% boost, and improved ventilation systems provided a productivity increase of 11% (1).

 Biophilic design & architecture